quicwg/base-drafts/draft-ietf-quic-recovery.md

   and neither acknowledged nor declared lost, and they are not ACK-only.

-Retransmittable Frames:
+Ack-eliciting Frames:

-: All frames besides ACK or PADDING are considered retransmittable.
+: All frames besides ACK or PADDING are considered ack-eliciting.

-Retransmittable Packets:
+Ack-eliciting Packets:

-: Packets that contain retransmittable frames elicit an ACK from the receiver within the maximum ack delay and are called retransmittable packets.
+: Packets that contain ack-eliciting frames elicit an ACK from the receiver within the maximum ack delay and are called ack-eliciting packets.

 Crypto Packets: